agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.update(1, {name: "frank"});
 ```

-Here the primary Key gets useful, which we had to define before in the `collect` method, because without the primary key
+Here the primary Key gets useful, which we have defined in the `collect` method before.
+As the first property `update`
-we wouldn't be able to find the right Item.
-As the first property `update` takes the primaryKey and as second property
+takes the primaryKey and as second property the Data which gets merged into the current Data of the Item.
+Be aware that
-the Data which gets merged into the current Data.
-Be aware that the merge happens at the top level of the objects.
+the merge happens at the top level of the objects.

-By default, new properties get added to the collected Data, although they might not fit to the Interface you have
+By default, new properties get added to the already collected Data, although they might not fit to the Interface (
+Typescript)
 defined before.
-In case you don't want to add a new property to the Item, just set `addNewProperties` in the config
+In case you don't want to add new properties to the Item, just set `addNewProperties` to `false` in the
-to `false`.
+config object.

 ```ts {2}
 MY_COLLECTION.collect({id: 1, name: "jeff"});